Juju075/symfony-devops/README.md

 <br>

 Testing your code is crucial to ensure that it works as intended, meets the requirements of the end-users, <br>
-and is free of bugs and errors.<br>
+and is free of bugs and errors.<br><br>
 By catching issues early in the development process, testing can save time and resources <br>
-in the long run, improve code quality, and boost confidence in the reliability and functionality of the code.<br>
+in the long run, improve code quality, and boost confidence in the reliability and functionality of the code.<br><br>
 Ultimately, testing is an essential part of the software development process that can help you deliver<br>
 a high-quality product that meets the needs of your users.